The Architecture of Formation

 As the external structure of guidance and responsibility becomes familiar, something important happens.

-Children begin to internalize these patterns.
+Children begin to internalize those patterns.

 The expectations that once came from parents or teachers become habits within the individual.